-With a $1 million gift to the MIT Center for Art, Science & Technology (CAST), Dasha Zhukova, philanthropist, art collector and founder of Garage, is making her first major gift to a university and her first endowment of a visiting artist program.
-The Dasha Zhukova Distinguished Visiting Artist Program will bring artists to campus for one to two year residencies to collaborate with MIT faculty, students and researchers.
-The program will support the research and development of new work in an experimental environment that combines artistic vision with the extraordinary talent across multiple disciplines at the Institute.
+With a $1 million gift to the MIT Center for Art, Science & Technology (CAST), Dasha Zhukova, philanthropist, art collector, and founder of Garage, made her first major gift to a university and her first endowment of a visiting artist program.
+The Dasha Zhukova Distinguished Visiting Artist Program brings artists to campus for one to two year residencies to collaborate with MIT faculty, students, and researchers.
+The program supports the research and development of new work in an experimental environment that combines artistic vision with the extraordinary talent across multiple disciplines at the Institute.

 “After spending time at MIT and exploring its Center for Art, Science & Technology, I see it as a true hub of creativity—a virtual center that touches all areas of the arts, from the visual arts to architecture, design, music, the performing arts and more.” said Ms. Zhukova.
 “What most impresses me is the way that CAST creates mutually enlightening encounters for visiting artists and the creative culture on campus.
 I’m both excited and honored to begin this relationship with MIT and to launch such an innovative visiting artist position.”